maxsnew/grammars-and-semantic-actions/README.md

 > A grammar `A` is __unambiguous__ if for every linear type `B` and `f g : ↑ (B ⊸ A)` then `f ≡ g`.

-Defined as `umambiguous` in `Grammar.Properties.Base`.
+Defined as `unambiguous` in `Grammar.Properties.Base`.
 The same file also includes other equivalent characterizations of unambiguity for a grammar `A` that are provable in `Lambekᴰ`:

 - The unique map `A ⊢ ⊤` being a monomorphism, where `⊤` is defined in `Grammar.Top.Base`.
 - The map `Δ : A ⊢ A & A` being an isomorphism, where `&` is a binary product defined in `Grammar.Product.Binary.Cartesian`.